 Adrian spent 30 years in the police service, the last seven as Commander for Aberdeen City.
 He had a varied career in the service, which included lengthy spells in criminal investigation and Intelligence.
 He was also seconded to government and other agencies, both nationally and abroad.
 Towards the end of his service he led the policing organisation in the north-east of Scotland through the transition from a regional entity to Police Scotland.

-Adrian holds a BSc (Hons), MSc and an MBA from Aberdeen Business School, Robert Gordon University.
-He currently sits as a member on the Aberdeen and Grampian Chamber of Commerce (AGCC) Council and is also the National Chair for Scotland for the Association of Town & City Management (ATCM).
+He is a Director on Scotland’s Towns Partnerships (STP) and is also the National Chair for Scotland for the Association of Town & City Management (ATCM).

 Brian Morrice